Buying Vs Hiring a Musical Instrument

 If you have purchased your instrument but now really fancy the next model up this is perfectly possible.
 If you used a music shop you may well be able to part exchange your instrument.
 Alternatively, you can sell your instrument privately and then use this money for the new investment.

-If you have hired, and wish to up-grade then simply contact the hire company and ask that you return your instrument and be put on the next instrument up or the best they have for hire.
+If you have hired, and wish to up-grade then simply contact the hire company and ask that you return your instrument and be put on the next model up, or ask for advise on what the natural progression is for your instrument.

 Will a cheap second-hand instrument do the job to get me going?

-Probably no!
+Probably not!
 If it is cheap, it will be cheap for a reason.
-If second hand, it could well do with a service which will cost.
+If second hand, it may need a service which will cost.

 It is not a given that you can pick up any instrument and just play it.
 Instruments run like cars – they need to be serviced and put together properly to work.
 Even a guitar that has six strings won’t necessarily be amazing.
 The strings could be very old and worn or could be the wrong strings for the guitar they are on.